 “Going forward we just have to move on.
 We still have two great opportunities left on the schedule that we need to capitalize on,” Wojcik added.
 “Looking back on the year I’m proud of how far we’ve come as a team.
 Personally, I have definitely grown as a player and a person in my first year here at Brown.”

-Brown will play its final home game of the season Feb.
-26 at 6 p.m. against Columbia, which will be the team’s “senior day.”
+The Bears’ last home game is slated for Feb.
+26 at 6 p.m. against Columbia, which will also be senior day for the team.

 “Looking ahead to senior day, it is all about reflecting on the last four years,” Mitchell said.
 “They have gone by extremely quickly, and even with missing a season, I would not trade the experience (for anything).
 I am simply looking forward to playing one final game in the Pizz(itola) and enjoying the moment with my teammates and family.